Swaraj911/Azure--Manage-Subscriptions-and-RBAC/README.md

 2. Select + Add, from the drop-down menu, select Add custom role.
 3. On the Basics tab complete the configuration.
    SETTING:-
-   Custom role name: Custom, Support, Request
+   a) Custom role name: Custom, Support, Request
-   Description: A custom contributor role for support requests.
+   b) Description: A custom contributor role for support requests.
 4. For Baseline permissions, select Clone a role.
 In the Role to clone drop-down menu, select Support Request Contributor.
    ![Screenshot 2024-09-24 205724](https://github.com/user-attachments/assets/e0eacd40-d21a-40ac-aea4-da6b6e5b80d0)
 5. Select Next to move to the Permissions tab, and then select + Exclude permissions.